Josh Lowe Player Props: Rays vs. Orioles

 Josh Lowe At The Plate

-- Looking at the 59 games he has played this season, he's hit a long ball in 11 of them (18.6%), and in 4.9% of his trips to the dish.
+- He has hit a long ball in 11 games this year (18.3%), leaving the park in 4.8% of his trips to the plate.

-- Lowe has driven in a run in 26 games this season (44.1%), including eight games with more than one RBI (13.6%).
-He has also driven home three or more of his team's runs in four contests.
+- Lowe has had at least one RBI in 43.3% of his games this season (26 of 60), with more than one RBI eight times (13.3%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.